Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Related Work

 Influence functions are powerful tools for understanding model behavior and data importance \cite{koh2020understandingblackboxpredictionsinfluence, bae2022influencefunctionsanswerquestion}.
 Robust and interpretable criteria for detecting anomalous inputs follow from techniques that analyze the alignment of gradients \cite{wang2025gradientalignmentphysicsinformedneural} by quantifying directional consistency with in-distribution data \cite{huang2021importancegradientsdetectingdistributional}, employ orthogonal projection \cite{behpour2023gradorthsimpleefficientoutofdistribution} to isolate anomalous components, and outlier gradient analysis \cite{chhabra2025outlier}.

 Fort et al. \cite{fort2020stiffnessnewperspectivegeneralization} define stiffness in terms of the dot-product between the loss-gradients of two inputs.
-A positive stiffness then means that a stochastic gradient descent (SGD) step benefiting one example simultaneously lowers the loss of the other - evidence that the network assimilated shared, transferable features.
+A positive stiffness then means that a stochastic gradient descent (SGD) step benefiting one example simultaneously lowers the loss of the other, evidence that the network assimilated shared, transferable features.
 Two summary statistics: sign-stiffness and cosine-stiffness, emphasize inter-class and intra-class correlations, respectively.
-Plotting stiffness against input-space distance yields a dynamic correlation length - the distance where average stiffness first crosses zero - which shrinks over epochs, revealing how the learned function becomes progressively more localized as specialization sets in.
+Plotting stiffness against input-space distance yields a dynamic correlation length---the distance where average stiffness first crosses zero---which shrinks over epochs, revealing how the learned function becomes progressively more localized as specialization sets in.

 The Coherent Gradients Hypothesis \cite{chatterjee2020coherentgradientsapproachunderstanding} proposed that per‑example gradients tend to align for similar inputs, so SGD steps amplify directions supported by many examples while suppressing idiosyncratic ones, steering the network toward functions that generalize rather than memorize.
-Extensions of the Coherent Gradients Hypothesis \cite{zielinski2020weakstronggradientdirections} posit that SGD updates aligned across multiple training examples (``strong" directions) underpin generalization, whereas idiosyncratic (``weak") directions promote memorization.
+Extensions of the Coherent Gradients Hypothesis \cite{zielinski2020weakstronggradientdirections} posit that SGD updates aligned across multiple training examples (strong directions) underpin generalization, whereas idiosyncratic updates (weak directions) promote memorization.
 They introduce optimizers that suppress weak directions without computing per-example gradients, dramatically reducing the train-test gap-even in the presence of heavy label noise-and thereby offer the first large-scale confirmation of the hypothesis.
 Complementing this view, He and Su \cite{he2020localelasticityneuralnetworks} establish the notion of local elasticity: in some neural networks, a parameter update perturbs predictions only within a narrow neighbourhood around the training point.
-PINNfluence \cite{mlodozeniec2025influencefunctionsscalabledata} interrogates a trained physics-informed neural network under perturbations to the PDE parameters and reweighting of collocation points.
-They distill raw pointwise influences into physically meaningful diagnostics such as the Directional Indicator, which measures the fraction of influence that propagates downstream with the fluid flow, and the Region Indicator, which tallies influence concentrated in user-defined sub‑domains.